The Superyacht Stewardess & Conflict Management.

 - Hierarchical dominance and lack of respect for fellow colleagues.

-- Sexual social difference and behaviors.
+- Sexual social difference and behaviours.

 In my experience, conflict within the crew usually occurred due to a combination of two or more of the above points.
-Professional super yacht crew in general is usually very nice open minded people, therefore it is unusual that conflict will arise due to one reason only.
+Professional superyacht crew, in general, is usually very nice open-minded people, therefore it is unusual that conflict will arise due to one reason only.

 Furthermore, (and this point is specifically in relation to the interior department, that consists predominantly of women), in my experience I found that avoidance of the initial irritation led to an escalation in the conflict, which required more energy and resources to mediate.